digbmc/reactor-jct/science.md

 ![](https://upload.wikimedia.org/wikipedia/commons/1/15/Chernobyl_2019_G03.jpg)

-*Nuclear accidents over time.*
+*A representative survey of nuclear incidents.*

 ### Present & Future {href="/present-and-future"}

 ![](https://upload.wikimedia.org/wikipedia/commons/5/54/De_Molen_%28windmill%29_and_the_nuclear_power_plant_cooling_tower_in_Doel%2C_Belgium_%28DSCF3859%29.jpg)

-*The present and future of nuclear energy.*
+*The present state and predicted future of nuclear energy.*

 ### Nuclear History {href="/nuclear-history"}

 ![](https://upload.wikimedia.org/wikipedia/commons/6/6f/Laura_and_Enrico_Fermi_1954.jpg)

-*How nuclear power and reactors work.*
+*The history of the development and implementation of nuclear power from the 1930s to the 1980s.*

 [^1]: "How Does a Nuclear Reactor Work" [https://world-nuclear.org/nuclear-essentials/how-does-a-nuclear-reactor-work.aspx](https://world-nuclear.org/nuclear-essentials/how-does-a-nuclear-reactor-work.aspx) Accessed 12 June 2023.